Powered by RND

 About Fabula Celtica: A Celtic Studies Podcast

-https://linktr.ee/fabulacelticaA general Celtic Studies podcast based out of Ireland.
-We cover various topics organised into thematic series.
+https://linktr.ee/fabulacelticaA general Celtic Studies podcast.
+We cover various topics organised into thematic seasons.
 Hosted by PhD candidate Tyler Baxter (University of Edinburgh) and MA student Saoirse Ní Dhonnabháin (University College Cork).
 The podcast aims to be accessible to general audiences, blending storytelling and scholarship.
 Expect to find mythology and history in equal measure.
 This podcast is not appropriate for children.
 Our logo consists of two illustrations, both taken from the Book of Ballymote, folio 2v.
-Tech and music supplied by Kevin Collins.
-Editing for episodes 1-5 is by Kevin Collins; for later episodes editing is by Tyler Baxter.Past Co-Hosts: Kevin Collins, Michael Frim
+Music is by Kevin Collins.
+Editing for episodes 1-5 is by Kevin Collins and for later episodes by Tyler Baxter.Past Co-Hosts: Kevin Collins, Michael Frim

 Podcast website

-Listen to Fabula Celtica: A Celtic Studies Podcast, Irish History Podcast and many other podcasts from around the world with the radio.net app
+Listen to Fabula Celtica: A Celtic Studies Podcast, Empire and many other podcasts from around the world with the radio.net app

 Get the free radio.net app